Key Takeaways

 Calculation: CLV = Average Order Value x Purchase Frequency Rate x Average Customer Lifespan

 Sales velocity shows how quickly sales opportunities move through the sales pipeline and result in closed deals.
-A higher sales velocity means you have successful sales strategies, high-quality leads, and efficient sales processes.
+A higher sales velocity means you have successful sales strategies, high-quality leads, efficient sales processes, and your team is consistently moving leads through the sales funnel.
 The ‘health’ of sales velocity is dependent on the type of product or service your sales team is selling.

 If you aim to move leads faster through the sales funnel, consider running A/B tests on marketing content to find out what works best.
 Find ways to streamline your sales operations and improve customer service.